Saturday, September 1, 2018

 Before actually installing the motor into the craft, trim the shaft at the lower bore hole.
 The M3 set screw should be installed and CA glued half in and half out of the motor base plate as the torque point of the motor.
 This torque point is to be wedged in the aft section of the servo-holding truss.

-The bottom retaining borehole of the shaft with sharp edges is dealt with by simply trimming the shaft from the bottom borehole down, and then the edges need to be ground to a smooth quarter-sphere rounded surface.
+The bottom retaining borehole of the shaft with sharp fixture hole edges is trimmed from the hole down, and then the shaft needs to be ground to a tapered smooth surface.
+There is plenty of length of the rod after the trimming, and it was accidentally discovered that the tapering needs to be prominent to guide the Kevlar strands without cutting them when I inserted the wrong end with very prominent tapering into the motor bell.
 The direction of the grinding sanding is to grind from the bottom of the shaft up so that any burs don't cut Kevlar.
 To install the shaft, use both hands to clamp.
 It has intense friction and only healthy hands with good strength can do it.
 It can be verified that the insert is unbroken after driving in the shaft and the string still retains the looping, as pictured below.
 Cut Kevlar is pictured below with a red cross.

 What happens if half a Kevlar thread fewer than optimal is used?
 My test resulted in a slipped shaft during rapid climb that raised the shaft by 5 mm midair.
 So the craft lost lift, and I applied full collective pitch for the craft to minimize the negative collective pitch, which resulted in a autorotation emergency landing.
 This means that the pre-install test insertions to determine the number of Kevlar strands to insert , as mentioned earlier in this section, is crutial for the success.